The Out About Scotland complete guide to Kelvingrove Art Gallery and Museum

 About Kelvingrove Art Gallery and Museum

-As part of a major restoration project, the museum was extensively renovated over three years and was re-opened in 2006 with the exhibits organised into two halves; Life and Expression.
+As part of a major restoration project the museum was extensively renovated over three years and was re-opened in 2006 with the exhibits organised into two halves; Life and Expression.
 The Life galleries represent natural history, human history and prehistory while the Expression galleries include the fine art collections.
-Both themes are staged across 22 state-of-the-art galleries which are large enough to easily take up several hours of your day.
+Both themes are staged across 22 state-of-the-art galleries which are large enough to easily take up the majority of your day.

 What I liked about this attraction